ZimCodes/Zeiver/README.md

 ### Normal Workflow
 The **Grabber** module repeatedly grabs a webpage for the Scraper to parse *(based on parameters)*.
-The **Scraper** takes the webpage and recursively scrapes the links from them.
+The **Scraper** identifies the type of scrape method to use from the webpage and recursively scrapes the links from them.
 Afterwards, the links are either sent to the **Recorder** (_Disabled by default_), specified with:
 * `--record-only`